 Become a Good Listener

 In the field of medicine, mastering the art of listening is one of the most important factors to succeed.
 Medicine requires you to pay your full attention to the person in front of you, no matter the individual is a patient, a fellow student, the attending, or staff.

-Once you developed strong listening skills, you can effectivelydisplay them at the time of interview at medical schools.
-Showing your interest in the people with whom you have interactedis probably an effective way to demonstrate that you are a good listener who is well prepared for the communication challenges of medical school.
+Once you developed strong listening skills, you can effectively display them at the time of interviews at medical schools.
+Showing your interest in the people with whom you have interacted probably an effective way to demonstrate that you are a good listener who is well prepared for the communication challenges of medical school.

 Refine Your Nonverbal Communication Skills

 Nonverbal communication that includes your facial expressions, gestures, eye contact, posture, and tone of voice plays a key role in conveying a trustworthy and well-informed impression.
 Using proper body language and showing a high level of confidence is a must during a medical school interview.
 It is strongly suggested to avoid crossing your arms or any other inappropriate body position.

 If you want to polish your nonverbal communication skills, join groups, enroll in speech classes and participate in public speaking events, debate clubs.
 This way, you can learn how to convey your point to the person in front of you using your postures, facial expressions, appearance, and gestures.